 Deals with the organized hobby, including information about where you can obtain coins, medals and paper money for your collection.
 Also examines the many options to learn more about your collection through the use of coin clubs, libraries and publications.

-The Royal Canadian Numismatic Association
+the Executive Secretary of The Royal Canadian Numismatic Association